angeloreale/angeloreale/README.md

-### Hi there 👋

-Hi!
+### Hi!
 I'm Angelo. 👋🏽

-I'm a Principal Engineer at Arc.dev 👨‍🏫🚀 and Founder at DreamPip 💭📈.
+## I'm a Principal Engineer at Arc.dev 👨‍🏫🚀 and Founder at DreamPip 💭📈.

 With 15+ years in the industry, I've partnered with renowned organizations like United Nations, Uber, Ogilvy, Verisk and MongoDB, among others 🏢.